Cardboard Catering Trays

 Cardboard Catering Trays With Lids For Clean Handling

-Cardboard catering trays with lids add protection when food needs to be moved quickly or stored for a while before serving.
-These lid-based trays help limit dust contact, support short-term temperature control, and allow staff to stack trays more safely during peak hours.
-Many restaurants keep lid-style trays visually aligned with existing serving ranges titled Cardboard Boxes for Packaging, so colours, branding, and print themes stay consistent across their food service and takeaway lines.
+Cardboard catering trays with lids add coverage when food needs to be moved quickly or held for a short time before serving.
+These lid-based trays help limit dust contact, support short holding periods, and allow safer stacking during peak hours.
+Many restaurants keep lid-style trays aligned with serving ranges titled Cardboard Boxes for Packaging, so colors, branding, and print themes remain consistent across food service and takeaway lines.

-Lid designs help keep pastries fresh, prevent sandwich tops from drying, and protect fruits and snacks from unwanted contact during transport.
-These trays help maintain the freshness of food items during travel and make presentation more refined when the lid is opened in front of guests.
-Lid-style trays also help when staff needs to label contents clearly on the top surface for quick identification.
+Lid designs help reduce drying for pastries, limit exposure for sandwich tops, and cover fruits and snacks during transport.
+These trays help keep items in the same arrangement during travel and keep the tray layout intact until serving time.
+Lid-style trays also help when staff needs to label contents on the top surface for quick identification.

 Why Lid-Style Trays Help During Events

-• Helps maintain freshness for short holding times
+• Helps maintain condition for short holding times

-• Allows easy labeling on lids for quick checks
+• Allows labeling on lids for quick checks

 • Reduces accidental contact and smudging